 Primary responsibility for module quality assurance is at School level, where subject expertise resides.
-When Schools are considering changes to existing modules, they need to give full consideration on the impact of the change to the overall programme.
+When Schools are considering changes to existing modules, they need to give full consideration to the impact of the change on the overall programme.
 Consultation should also take place with stakeholders, including students, through the normal channels.

 Schools should be aware of the implications of making major changes to compulsory/core modules.
 Such changes, as a defined major change to a programme, will require approval by the University and may require a communication to applicants.